2023 Reading List

 by Sharon Cameron

-My thoughts: This book was quite possibly one of the best books on WWII I've ever read.
-The Light in Hidden Places follows the story of Stefania (Stefi) Podgórska and her younger sister Helena during the Nazi occupation of Poland and the nearly two years that they hid Jews in their attic.
+My thoughts: This book was quite possibly one of the best books on the Second World War I've ever read, following the story of Stefania (Stefi) Podgórska and her younger sister Helena during the Nazi occupation of Poland and the nearly two years that they hid Jews in their attic.
 I was captivated by every word, and felt the angst, desperation, devastation and unimaginable hurt through it all.
 Absolutely spectacular.

 Location: Przemsyl, Poland